-The labels shown here contain important safety information.
-Please read them carefully.
-These labels are considered permanent parts of your outboard motor.
-If a label comes off or becomes hard to read, contact an authorized TOHATSU dealer for a replacement.
+The label shown here contains important safety information.
+Please read it carefully.
+This label is considered a permanent part of your outboard motor.
+If the label comes off or becomes hard to read, contact an authorized TOHATSU dealer for a replacement.